sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2
 ===

-Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices, Macs and HomePod minis.
+Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices, Macs, HomePod minis and Apple TVs.
 It does not work for iTunes on Windows.

 The focus of the development effort has been on getting good audio performance for iOS and Mac.
 Features outside this focus may be missing or broken.
 So, for example, remote control doesn't work.